IP licence agreement template

 However, the majority of deals in IP require similar provisions.
 So a licence of rights in a set of magazine articles is not dissimilar from a licence of design rights for manufacture.
 For that reason, our documents can be used for a very wide range of alternative deals and arrangements.

 It follows that when you look for a document, look for a description that is similar to, or matches your deal, not just a title that references the same type of IP that you wish to license.
+Successful licensing often involves negotiation to tailor the agreement to the specific needs and interests of both parties.

 Who should use these documents?

 These documents can be used by either the owner of the IP (most likely the creator) or the licensee.
+Companies in various industries frequently use these documents to manage their intellectual property.

 Most contracts are written to favour the interests of one party over the other.
 However, most of these documents are written so as to be fair to both sides (even if one side is favoured).
 The reason is that any arrangement that is intended to be continuous for any period of time requires mutual co-operation.
+Well-written licensing agreements can reduce the likelihood of disputes by clearly outlining the terms of use.
+Clear rules within the agreement template help ensure legal compliance and set expectations for both parties.

 Our guidance notes explain each paragraph so that you don’t need prior experience of licensing intellectual property to edit one of our documents.